A very warm welcome to my website. Below you will find my full third person biography for concert/media/promotion

 Matthew Sear (b.
 1975)

-In 2022, Matthew released The Tree of Life, an album influenced by his spiritual connection to Kabbalah, featuring instruments such as the didgeridoo, pipe organ, oud, strings, and electric guitar.
-Eric Strangeland from the Mixtapespodcast described the music as “really interesting with strong melodies.”
+In 2022, he released The Tree of Life, an album influenced by Kabbalistic themes and featuring diverse instrumentation such as pipe organ, oud, didgeridoo, strings, and electric guitar.
+The work was celebrated for its melodic strength and spiritual resonance.

-Between 2023 and 2024, Matthew released The Nova Suite (for cello duet) and completed two significant commissions: Amigos for a massed choir of over 200 voices (commissioned by Bexley Music) and the soundtrack for Darcy Weir’s UFO documentary, Transmedium.
+Recent projects (2023–2024) include The Nova Suite for cello duet, Amigos for a massed choir of over 200 voices (commissioned by Bexley Music), and the original soundtrack for Darcy Weir’s UFO documentary Transmedium.

-Currently, Matthew is working on several new projects, including Pieces for Pets for concert pianist Lydia Melleck, a setting of the biblical Psalms in collaboration with singer Daisy Jones, and his upcoming album Doorways, which features music for string orchestra, brass quartet, piano, and classical guitar.
+Currently, Matthew is developing several new works, including Pieces for Pets for pianist Lydia Melleck, a setting of the Psalms in collaboration with singer Daisy Jones, and promoting his current album Doorways, featuring compositions for string orchestra, brass quartet, piano, and classical guitar.

-As a proud independent artist, Matthew’s music has accumulated over half a million streams on Spotify and has been played in over 110 countries.
+As a proud independent artist, his music has garnered over half a million streams and has been heard in more than 110 countries.

 Work in education